 Drought & Reduced Snowpack: By 2099, summer rainfall is projected to decrease by 14%, which will make drought conditions worse.
-Snowpack, which is important for water supply, could drop by 75%, reducing water availability and harming fish and wildlife habitats and winter recreation.
+Snowpack, which is important for water supply could drop below 75% of normal, reducing water availability and harming fish and wildlife habitats and winter recreation.